Run virtual screens

 Combining the results of structure-based and ligand-based techniques provides further diversity, leading to better hit rates and more interesting hits.

-A one-stop shop for virtual screening
+One-stop shop for virtual screening

 Through combining the strengths of Blaze in the ligand-based world with Lead Finder for docking, Cresset Discovery Services now has the most comprehensive virtual screening capabilities available anywhere in the industry.
 Both Blaze and Lead Finder are available to purchase as software or as a service through Cresset Discovery Services.